KuhlTime/bachelor-thesis/content/03_capabilities.md

 This application runs on the operators desktop inside the dispatchment center.
 Whenever a worker calls in to enter a confined space and gets approval by the operators they are able to press a button that send that status change to all running *Terminal* applications inside the vehicles.

-As the software is not allowed on the main dispatchment devices this application will most likely run externaly on a Microsoft Surface Pro tablet running Windows 10. @bellefleur_2022_in
+As the software is not allowed on the main dispatchment devices this application will most likely run externally on a Microsoft Surface Pro tablet running Windows 10. @bellefleur_2022_in

 ![Dispatchment Center Campbell River - Source: NI911 @ni911_contact](images/cr-dispatchment-center.jpg)

-The first version of both the *Terminal* and the *Trigger* build up the basis on what the fire department is demanding.
+The first version of both the *Terminal* and the *Trigger* build up the basis on what is required by the fire department.

 #### Version 1 and 2